 - Avoid using unsafe functions in source code – It’s important to avoid all vulnerable code evaluation constructs when developing source code.
 Developers should instead use secure, dedicated, language-specific features to process user-supplied inputs.

-- Use the HttpOnly flag for cookies to disable client-side script interaction – If the server sets the HttpOnly flag on every cookie it creates, it indicates that the cookie should not be accessible from the client-side.
-The cookies cannot, therefore, be revealed to third parties even in the presence of HTML injection flaws.
+- Use the HttpOnly flag for cookies to disable client-side script interaction – If the server sets the HttpOnly flag on every cookie it creates, it indicates that the cookie should not be accessible from the client side.
+Even with HTML injection flaws, the cookies cannot be revealed to third parties.

 - Use SCA Tools to find and fix issues – Teams should set up automatic static code checking tools to find and eliminate injection vectors in source code